Research at the Kevo Subarctic Research Institute

 - list of all plant, animal and fungi species in Inari Lapland

-Kevo acts also as a site in some larger monitoring programs:
+Kevo acts also as a partner in some other monitoring programs:

 - forest line monitoring (Natural Resources Institute Finland, 1983-)